SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 to enable it to modify its properties.

-Note that you can't call a mutating method on a constant of structure type, because its properties can't be changed, even if they are variable properties, as described in :ref:`Properties_StoredPropertiesOfConstantStructureInstances`:
+Note that you can't call a mutating method on a constant of structure type, because its properties can't be changed, even if they're variable properties, as described in :ref:`Properties_StoredPropertiesOfConstantStructureInstances`:

 .. testcode:: selfStructures-err